wmorgan/dcos-docs/1.8/administration/virtual-networks/index.md

 menu_order: 11.5
 ---

 DC/OS allows you to create, manage, and use virtual networks, supporting IP-per-container with isolation guarantees amongst subnets.
 Virtual networks allow both Mesos and Docker containers to communicate from within a single node and between nodes on a cluster, and for services to be created such that their traffic is isolated from other traffic coming from any other virtual networks or hosts in the cluster.
+Isolation guarantees among subnets depend on your CNI implementation and/or your firewall policies.

 Additionally, virtual networks enable you to provide each container in the system with a unique IP address (“IP-per-container”).
 This removes the need to worry about potentially overlapping ports in applications, or the need to use nonstandard ports for services to avoid overlapping.
 IP-per-container functionality also allows you to generate any number of instances of a class of tasks and have them all listen on the same port so that clients don’t have to do port discovery.